maurovm/thesis_template/README.md

 [Department of Engineering Science](https://www.eng.ox.ac.uk) at the [University of Oxford](https://www.ox.ac.uk).
-Although originally created for a student at Oxford, I included some examples below for a PhD thesis for the Massachussetts Institute of Technology and (cough, cough) the University of Cambridge.
+Although originally created for a student at Oxford, I included some examples below for a PhD thesis for the Massachusetts Institute of Technology and (cough, cough) the University of Cambridge.
 It should be easy for you to adjust this template to suit the requirements of other academic institutions.